Five9DeveloperProgram/Five9-Configuration-Webservices-API-Samples/README.md

     }

 If you run a script without this accounts object, you'll be prompted to enter username and password in the console.

+### Ongoing use
+Now that you have the library installed and the virtual environment created, to use this in a new shell session in the future, simply navigate to the directory where you pulled the repository and activate the virtual environment again.

+For example in windows:
+    cd Five9-Configuration-Webservices-API-Samples\
+	.\venvs\five9\Scripts\activate

+or in MacOS / Linux
+    cd Five9-Configuration-Webservices-API-Samples

 # Creating and using a shell session
 After activating the virtual evnironment, launch an interactive shell session with the included five9_session.py